The Rhinoplasty Consultation Process

 Computer Imaging for Rhinoplasty

-A surgeon might use computer imaging during your consultation to give you a general idea of what you can expect your surgical results to look like.
+A surgeon might use computer imaging during your consultation to give you a general idea of what you can expect your surgical results to look like based on your facial structure.
 Dr. Bared uses computer imaging with his patients because he finds it helpful to show patients what their noses could look like, rather than simply showing them before and after photos of other patients.
 With a computer image, you get a 3-D snapshot of your nose.

 You can also use computer imaging to better describe what you want your nose to look like.
 The surgeon can show you different options with the computer program to see if they align with what you want.

 One thing to keep in mind, though, is that what your nose looks like on a computer imaging program isn’t necessarily a guarantee of your eventual results.
-Instead, you can think of it as an estimate of how your nose is likely to look after rhinoplasty.
+Instead, you can think of it as an estimate of how your nose is likely to look after the rhinoplasty surgery Miami.

 Another thing to remember is that computer imaging can also show you that rhinoplasty isn’t right for you.
 You might discover that none of the noses the surgeon creates using the imaging program are what you want.